charlesdwmorrison/L6/README.md

 # L6 - A DevOps CI/CD Performance Test Tool

 L6 is a C# .Net Core lightweight load generator designed to be used in CI pipelines.
 L6 launches multiple threads, but in the manner of a functional, MSTest or NUnit test.
-It does this using standard DevOps functional test agent machines.
+It generates load using standard DevOps functional test agent machines.
 L6 started life as replacement for the deprecated Visual Studio Load Test tool.
 The idea is to execute multi-threaded performance/load tests as easily as functional tests.